Projects Coming (2026-2027)

 Parks & Recreation and Bike path improvements

 Off-street trails or paths are under Parks and Recreation jurisdiction.
-Depending on the location, they may be City of Pueblo, Pueblo County, Pueblo West Metro District or Lake Pueblo State Park.
-The biggest project PACE is waiting for is the final mile of trail to connect Pueblo West paved trails to Lake Pueblo north entrance trails and all 30 miles beyond!
-The trail is paved but the bridge is delayed until September 2023 and we will be fully connected!
+Depending on the location, they may be City of Pueblo, Pueblo County, Pueblo West Metro District, Colorado Department of Transportation (CDOT) or Lake Pueblo State Park.
+The biggest project PACE is waiting for is the Medal of Honor trail to connect Pueblo West paved trails to the City of Pueblo Arkansas River Trail!
+The trail is contructed but not paved, hopefully complete by 2026.
+This will connect Pueblo West loop trail system to City of Pueblo loop trail system.

 Click here for the Regional Bike Lane & Multi-Use Trails.